 Just as she was about to move forward she thought she saw a familiar face.
 Was that Raghav, son of her former neighbour’s, the Makhija’s?
 The boy had his face bent, intently concentrating on his mobile as he waited to cross the road.
-Why doesn’t he look up so I can confirm it is Raghav, fretted Rakhi.
+Why doesn’t he look up so I can confirm if it is Raghav, fretted Rakhi.

 As if he’d heard her, the boy looked up and stepped forward to cross the road, when from nowhere a garbage truck came hurtling towards him.
 The boy was flung in the air, and fell to the ground with a thud.
 Everyone stopped whatever they were doing and time stood still.
 Till blood began seeping out from under his head and started forming a puddle.
 That is when a girl screamed.
 No one had realized that the garbage truck had sped away.

 Rakhi was too stunned to react.
 She stood still.
 She couldn’t absorb what she had just witnessed.
 Was that really Raghav, or someone else?
 After all she had seen him as a little boy last.
 She too wanted to scream like that girl but no sound came out.

 Rakhi walked into the house.
 Her mother-in-law looked at her and they silently exchanged a conversation.
 In another lifetime, Rakhi and her mother-in-law had never got along.
 Her mother-in-law had troubled her endlessly and Rakhi had borne it all.
 But they were in a different space now, where they understood each other well.